 Modern technology and willingness to pay creates debate in the fulfilment and delivery industry

-The latest technology in logistics and transport was presented at Nordic Delivery Conference 2016, which included both drones, driverless cars and robots designed to streamline the delivery process.
+The latest technology in logistics and transport was presented at Nordic Delivery Conference 2016, powered by Consignor, which included both drones, driverless cars and robots designed to streamline the delivery process.
 Robot technology was also a hot topic in the conference’s panel debate, where Anthropologist Anna Kirah expressed her concerns about the increasing use of robot technology, because it may damage the buying experience, if we forget the human touch:

 “It worries me that technology that is designed to make our lives easier, instead enables us to do several things at the same time.
 This stresses our brains.
 In line with the increasing use of technology, we are as humans more stressed, depressed and lonely than ever.
 I am not against technology, but we must make sure to incorporate the human touch in our technology, service and products. ”